ayrtondutchman/hddoge-blockchain/hddoge-blockchain-gui/CONTRIBUTING.md

 # Introduction

-Welcome to the hddoge-blockchain project!
+Welcome to the chia-blockchain project!
-We are happy that you are taking a look at the code for Hddoge, a proof of space and time cryptocurrency.
+We are happy that you are taking a look at the code for Chia, a proof of space and time cryptocurrency.

 A lot of fascinating new cryptography and blockchain concepts are used and implemented here.
-This repo includes the code for the Hddoge GUI in electron/react and TypeScript.
+This repo includes the code for the Chia GUI in electron/react and TypeScript.

 It is an input to the [chia-blockchain](https://github.com/Chia-Network/chia-blockchain) repository which also includes a verifiable delay function implementation that it imports from the [chiavdf repo](https://github.com/Chia-Network/chiavdf) (in c/c++), and a proof of space implementation that it imports from the [chiapos repo](https://github.com/Chia-Network/chiapos).
 BLS signatures are imported from the [bls-signatures repo](https://github.com/Chia-Network/bls-signatures) as blspy.
 There is an additional dependency on the [chiabip158 repo](https://github.com/Chia-Network/chiabip158).
 For major platforms, binary and source wheels are shipped to PyPI from each dependent repo and then chia-blockchain can pip install those from PyPI or they can be prepackaged as is done for the Windows and MacOS installer.
 On unsupported platforms, pip will fall back to the source distributions to be compiled locally.